The Hunger Game Meat: How Hippos Nearly Invaded American Cuisine

 Some might ask, Why hippopotamus meat? to which Burnham might have replied, Why not?
 He reasoned that Europeans had imported cows, sheep, poultry and pigs to the United States and also noted that animals such as the ostriches in California and African camels in the southwest had also successfully adapted to their new American surroundings.
 Burnham’s rationale attracted some notable names, including as William Newton Irwin, a USDA researcher who believed the sole reason Americans didn’t dine on hippopotamus was “because nobody ever told them it was the proper thing to do.”

 The introduction of hippo meat also gained the attention of Louisiana Congressman Robert Broussard.
 Broussard’s interest was the result of a curious problem within his district.
 In 1884, a visiting Japanese delegation had brought water hyacinths to New Orleans as a gift.
 After their introduction, the flowers quickly took over the surrounding rivers, killing many of the fish that inhabited them.
-Broussard’s solution to the hyacinth problem was to have Hyacinth Hippo come over and perform the Dance of the Hour in a tutu import hippos from Africa and introduce them into the waters of Louisiana.
+Broussard’s solution to the hyacinth problem was to

 For Broussard, the benefits were twofold; not only would the hippos provide a solution to the meat scarcity by living in areas like bayous that cattle couldn’t inhabit, since they were known to enjoy a meal of hyacinth, they would also alleviate the river congestion by eating the plants–sort of a way of having one foreign species come in to get rid of another foreign species.